+'''

 qpIPF(vv, clqlst, tol = 0.001, verbose = FALSE, R.code.only = FALSE)

+'''

-vv input matrix, in the context of this package, the sample covariance matrix. clqlst list of maximal cliques obtained from an undirected graph by using the function qpGetCliques . tol tolerance under which the iterative algorithm stops. verbose show progress on calculations.
-R.code.only logical; if FALSE then the faster C implementation is used (default); if TRU then only R code is executed.
+vv input matrix, in the context of this package, the sample covariance matrix.

+clqlst list of maximal cliques obtained from an undirected graph by using the function qpGetCliques.

+tol tolerance under which the iterative algorithm stops.

+R.code.only logical; if FALSE then the faster C implementation is used (default); if TRUE